C++98 OOP: Inheritance and Polymorphism

 }

-};Now we can call speak() through a base class pointer, and the specific behavior depends on the actual type of the object the pointer points to:
+};Now we can call speak() through a base class pointer, where the specific behavior depends on the actual object type pointed to:

 void make_sound(Animal* animal) {